MuhammadShoaibKalim/DBMS/DB.md

 #### 3. View Level

 - It is the highest level of data abstraction that describes only part of the entire database.
-- Even though the view level is the highest level, it is usually the one that is most used.
+- Even though the view level is the highest, it is usually the one that is most used.
 - The end-users usually work at this level of abstraction.

 ### Schema in DBMS